PabloXOC/42_libft/README.md

 A custom implementation of the standard C library functions, written entirely from scratch.
 This library serves as a foundational project for mastering C programming and understanding low-level programming concepts.
 It includes common utility functions for string manipulation, memory management, list handling, and more.

+A custom implementation of the standard C library functions, written entirely from scratch.
+This library serves as a foundational project for mastering C programming and understanding low-level programming concepts.
+Through this project, I gained insights into memory management, pointer arithmetic, and the inner workings of fundamental C functions.
+I developed a stronger understanding of data structures, algorithm efficiency, and low-level system programming.

+In addition to the core library, this project also includes a set of linked list utilities, allowing me to explore dynamic data structures and memory allocation strategies.
+This library is not only a comprehensive toolkit for common tasks but has also served as the foundation for the majority of my subsequent projects.
+By leveraging this library, I was able to ensure consistency, efficiency in my codebase, reinforcing the value of creating reusable and well-documented utilities.

 ---

 ## Features